cjgdev/benchpress/docs/command_line.md

 Provide a hint to the runtime to choose the number of threads to use in conjunction with `run_parallel`.
 The default is the number of threads reported by the OS.

+## -list

+Print a newline delimited list of all registered benchmarks and exit.